Harriet Clark

 Notes

-1. Reports listed Clark as eighteen years old at the time.
-1940 census records, taken in April 5 of that year, give her age as seventeen.
+1. Reports listed Clark as eighteen years old in June 1940.
+Census records give Clark a birth date range between April 1922 and April 1923.
 If press reports are to be believed, Clark’s date of birth would be April or May 1922. ↩︎

 2. Barnet was married a total of eleven times.
 According to gossip columnist Erskine Johnson, Barnet’s third wife was after him with alimony papers at the time he married Clark.
 Barnet was said to have uttered “Millions for defense, not a fucking cent for alimony.” ↩︎